-ENGL 2310 World Lit: Beginning to 1650 Sem: F, S, M as needed
+ENGL 2310 World Lit: Beginning to 1650

-Pre-Req: ENGL 1010; recommended: ENGL 1020
+Pre-Reg: ENGL 1010; recommended: ENGL 1020

 A survey of selected world literature from ancient times to the early seventeenth century, reflecting the changes within civilizations, exploring the struggle with universal problems, and analyzing the influence of the past upon the present.
 Literature courses may be taken in any order.